2017 Thought Leaders

 A global event focused on women in engineering & technology.

 Senior Technical Project Manager

-During the first 13 years with Motorola Solutions, Lynn was lead engineer for multi-million dollar communications projects across the US, responsible for design, installation, optimization, testing and cut over of large communication systems.
-Her next step was a promotion to Engineering Management, where she managed a team of engineers responsible for the design and implementation of mission‐critical digital mobile communication systems.
-After 16 months, she was entrusted to manage a team across North America and Canada, supporting commercial market customers.
-Lynn then accepted a role as a Senior Technical Project Manager, responsible for implementing communications systems.
+Lynn is a Senior Technical Project Manager at Motorola Solutions, Inc (MSI) and credits her father for steering her toward engineering.
+Lynnn graduated from the University of Akron, with a BS in Electrical Engineering and became a Systems Engineer at MSI.
+During her first 13 years at MSI, Lynn was lead engineer for multi-million dollar communications projects across the US.
+She then managed a team of engineers responsible for the design and implementation of mobile communication systems and a team across North America and Canada, supporting commercial market customers.
+Lynn is currently a Senior Technical Project Manager, responsible for implementing communications systems.

 Lynn is a Women Unlimited alum and received the Crucial Connections Award.
-She has also been a Lean In Circle Lead for MSI and is the current US Lead for all remote employees/MSI Chapter of SWE.
-Lynn resides in Houstin, TX and in her personal time, focuses on raising her daughter, learning how to tap dance, being creative, enjoying theater/live music and volunteering.
-Lynn was Chair of her church's Pastoral Council and enjoys sharing her story-to inspire others.
+At MSI, she has been a Lean In Circle Lead and is current US Lead for its remote employees/MSI Chapter of SWE.
+Lynn lives in Houston and focuses on raising her daughter, being creative, and volunteering.
 Her brand statement is "I build relationships that foster collaboration."

 Data communications & telecommunications equipment provider.